 - PS/2 Keyboard: Compatible with all standard keyboards.
 Certain keyboards with enhanced features may also be supported with custom firmware. - PS/2 Mouse: Compatible with all standard 2-button, 3-button and wheel mice.
-To connect to a PC which does not have a PS/2 mouse port, an active serial converter is required - Model No: AC244A. - Audio: Input and output are line-level: 4V Pk-Pk maximum.
+To connect to a PC which does not have a PS/2 mouse port, an active serial converter is required Model No: AC244A. - Audio: Input and output are line-level.
 Amplified speakers are required.
-A microphone may be directly connected to the Remote unit.
-Pullup resistor provides bias for condenser microphone.
-Option to set microphone amplication to +17dB. - Serial: Transparent up to 19.2K Baud (38.4K operation may be possible with some devices).
+A microphone may be directly connected to the Remote Unit (optional pre-amplification). - Serial: Transparent up to 19.2K Baud (38.4K operation may be possible with some devices).
 The following serial signals are extended: TX, RX, RTS, CTS, DTR, DSR.
 In rare cases, a wiring adaptor may be required to transfer RI and DCD. - Video: VGA to UXGA.
 Separate sync, composite sync, or sync-on-green.
-Maximum resolution and refresh rates depend on cable length and cable type (see Appendix G: Specifications, page 45).
+Maximum resolution and refresh rates depend on cable length and cable type (see Appendix G: Specifications, page 62).